How I Stopped Hiding Behind Makeup & Found The Real Me

 I am still dealing with it and I know I'm not doing half the shit I need to be doing to feel better.
 It was a lot more manipulation than I thought it was going to be because he was my friend and I talked to him afterward.
 Sadly, I have had a lot of sexual assault in my life, so I kind of knew the steps… not to move on, because you never do… but to make myself feel better and more comfortable.

 All of this is what prompted my new album.
-I realized that I needed to sit with myself and start from scratch.
+I realised that I needed to sit with myself and start from scratch.

 Advertisement